top of page

 FIGHTING RACISM

 We need to recognize that institutionalized racism benefits and represents each person with privilege.
-It is up to us to dedicate ourselves to dismantling racism.
-The knee on George Floyd’s neck was the knee of the state, of our government.
-He was being arrested in the name of the state like countless Black, Brown, Native Americans subjected to fear and disparate policing.
-He would have been prosecuted in the name of the state – in your name.
-So, it is up to us to dismantle racism, not to be comfortable in privilege we benefit from.
+It is up to us to dedicate ourselves to dismantling racism, not to be comfortable in privilege we benefit from.

 Gerry has been committed to working, throughout his adult life, to undo systemic and institutionalized racism.